Rusk County Court Records

 Online Search Options

-The Rusk County District Clerk offers online case index access through iDocket, a subscription-based service where users can view indexes of documents filed in the District Court.
-Registration is required to use the system.
+The Rusk County District Clerk offers online case index access through iDocket, a subscription-based service for viewing document indexes filed in the District Court.
+Registration is required.

-At the state level, re:SearchTX provides a free subscription plan that allows searches across multiple Texas counties and court types, including civil cases from district, county, and probate courts.
-Coverage varies by county, and access to full documents may require a paid subscription.
+At the state level, re:SearchTX offers a free subscription plan that lets you search across multiple Texas counties and court types, including civil cases from district, county, and probate courts.
+Coverage varies by county, and full document access may require a paid subscription.
 Appellate case records can be searched through the Texas Appeals Management and eFiling System (TAMES).

 The Rusk County Clerk also maintains an online real property records search portal for land records and related filings.